 - UK shore caught record: 44lb 8oz

-- Distribution: Commonly found throughout the British Isles.
-Cod are semi-migrational, with some moving to colder Scandinavian waters in the summer, while other (usually smaller) specimens stay around the UK all year round.
+- Distribution: Commonly found throughout the waters of the British Isles.
+Cod are semi-migratory, with some moving to colder Scandinavian waters in the summer, while other (usually smaller) specimens stay around the UK all year round.
 Their range extends throughout much of Europe and they are also found in American and Canadian waters.

 - Feeds on: Cod have an insatiable appetite and will feed on anything they can find.
 Worms, prawns, shellfish, crabs, lobsters, octopus and any other form of marine life will all be devoured.
 Cod will also actively hunt other smaller fish.

-- Description: Upper jaw protrudes with prominent barbule on chin.
-Head is large and can make up a quarter of overall length, mouth is also large.
-White underbelly with lateral line that curves upwards and three dorsal fins.
-Colour is usually greenish/grey/tan speckled flanks and back.
-However, cod which have lived their whole life in weedy areas will have taken on a different colour and can be brownish, or even red.
+- Description: Upper jaw protrudes with prominent barbule on the chin.
+Head is large and can make up a quarter of the overall length, the mouth is also large.
+White underbelly with a lateral line that curves upwards and three dorsal fins.
+Colour is usually greenish/grey/tan speckled flanks and back but cod which have lived their whole life in weedy areas may take on a different colour and can be brownish, or even red.

-Cod are found all around the UK, although being a cold-water species they are more common around in the autumn and winter, although some remain around the UK all year round, especially the smaller specimens.
+Cod are found all around the UK, although being a cold-water species they are more common around in autumn and winter, although some remain around the UK all year round, especially the smaller specimens.
 Like many species cod form into large, loose shoals when small but become solitary once they reach larger sizes.
 It is thought that once cod reach around 20 – 30lb they move away from shallow inshore waters and live in the open sea, feeding exclusively by hunting other fish.
 There is much confusion over the terms cod and codling.
 Although things vary from place to place a cod is generally classed as being 6lb or over, while a specimen smaller than this is a codling.
 Cod found around the UK are actually a specific species called Atlantic cod (Gadus Morhua), even if they are found in the North Sea, English Channel or any other area.
 This is because there are two other species of true cod: Pacific cod (Gadus Macrocephalus) and Greenland cod (Gadus Ogac).
 Both of these species are smaller than the Atlantic cod and are not found in British waters.
-There are also other species from different countries which are sometimes referred to as cod such as blue cod in New Zealand and Murray cod and sleepy cod from Australia.
-However, it is only cod in the Gadus genus which are true cod, and many of the foreign species have had cod added to their name to make them more commercially appealing.
 It is a mistake to think that red cod which are sometimes caught by UK anglers are a different species – they are simply cod which have lived their whole lives in heavy weed and kelp, and have therefore taken on a different colour to adapt to these surroundings.

 Cod are found throughout Europe, although as explained below they do migrate within European waters.
 Being a colder water species cod are more common around northern European waters of the UK, Scandinavia and Nordic regions, and are absent from the warmer waters of the Mediterranean.
 The range of Atlantic cod extends across the Atlantic to Greenland and they are also common in North American waters with Canadian and American waters also holding significant numbers of cod.

 Cod will eat almost anything.
 They will scour the seabed scooping up anything vaguely edible into their mouth.
 Prawns, shellfish, crabs, squid, octopus, starfish, small lobsters, marine worms and dead fish will all be consumed.
-However, cod are not just scavengers and will also actively hunt smaller fish such as sandeels, pouting, dab and even other small codling all being taken.
+Cod will also actively hunt smaller fish such as sandeels, pouting, dab and even other small codling all being taken.
 Sometimes when big cod are gutted on charter boats beer cans and other rubbish that has been thrown into the sea is found in their stomachs, showing what indiscriminate eaters cod are.
 In 2014 a cod was caught in Norwegian waters with a very strange item in its stomach, showing the extent to which cod will consume pretty much anything which they come across.

 Maximum Size of Cod

 The maximum size which cod can grow to is a matter of much debate.
 Many people with no interest in fish or fishing – who are used to only seeing plate-size fillets of cod covered in batter – assume that cod only grow to a few pounds.
-They do, of course grow to sizes much bigger than this.
-The British record for shore caught cod has stood since 1966 with a 44lb 8oz specimen caught by Mr. B. Jones from the Tom’s Point mark in Barry, Glamorgan, Wales, while the boat record belongs to Mr. N. Cook who caught a 58lb 6oz cod when fishing out of Whitby in 1992.
-The all time world-wide record for a rod-and-line caught cod was 98lb 12oz.
-This fish was caught by Alphonse Bielevich who was boat fishing out of New Hampshire, USA in 1969, but this record was broken in 2013 when German angler Michael Eisele caught a 103lb cod when boat fishing in Norwegian waters (read a news story with pictures of the fish here).
+They do, of course, grow to sizes much bigger than this.
+The British record for shore caught cod has stood since 1966 with a 44lb 8oz specimen caught by Mr B. Jones from the Tom’s Point mark in Barry, Glamorgan, Wales, while the boat record belongs to Mr N. Cook who caught a 58lb 6oz cod when fishing out of Whitby in 1992.
+In 2013 a new IGFA all-tackle world record for cod was set when German angler Michael Eisele caught a 103lb cod when boat fishing in Norwegian waters (read a news story with pictures of the fish here).
 The world record for a shore caught cod was also set in Norway, with a 66lb 8oz specimen being caught by British angler Tom Ascott in 2016.

-However, there is evidence that cod have been caught in commercial trawlers nets which were much bigger than 100lbs.
-Oceana (the world’s biggest not-for-profit ocean conservation group) states that cod can reach an absolute maximum size of 200lbs.
+Oceana (the world’s biggest not-for-profit ocean conservation group) states that cod can reach an absolute maximum size of 200lbs, and in 2022 a 112lb cod was caught by a commercial vessel off the coast of Iceland.
 However, due to the intensive commercial pressure that this species is under it is very rare for a specimen to reach this weight.
-Today a cod of 30-40lbs can be considered a large fish, while a shore caught cod of over 10lb is a very good catch indeed.
+Today a cod of 30 – 40lbs can be considered a very large fish, while a shore caught cod of over 10lb is a very good catch indeed.

 Cod: A Highly Commercially Valuable Fish

-There has been intense debate about the sustainability of existing cod stocks, and there is no doubt that overall the numbers of cod left in the sea are reduced from what they were just a generation ago.
-The IUCN (International Union for the Conservation of Nature) class cod as Vulnerable due to the intensive commercial pressure on this species.
-Britain and Iceland came close to war three times between the 1950s and 1970s due to conflict over cod fishing grounds, while the collapse of the once abundant cod fishery of Canada’s Grand Banks off the coast of Newfoundland led to mass unemployment and economic turmoil.
-In 2012 British newspapers reported that there were only one hundred cod left in the North Sea!
-Thankfully, this story turned out to be nonsense.
+There has been intense debate about the sustainability of existing cod stocks, and there is no doubt that overall the number of cod left in the sea is significantly reduced from levels they were just a generation ago.
+The IUCN (International Union for the Conservation of Nature) classes cod as Vulnerable on a global basis due to the intensive commercial pressure on this species (although they are still listed as least concern in European waters.
+Britain and Iceland came close to war three times between the 1950s and 1970s due to conflict over cod fishing grounds, while the collapse of the once-abundant cod fishery of Canada’s Grand Banks off the coast of Newfoundland led to mass unemployment and economic turmoil.

 Techniques and Methods to Catch Cod